yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 ```

-These instructions collectively define the build process and you can make most Dockerfiles.
+These instructions collectively define the build process and you can make most Dockerfiles with its combination.
 - **FROM**: Specifies the base image to use as the starting point.
 - **RUN**: Executes a command during the image build process.
 - **COPY** or **ADD**: Copies files and directories from the build context into the image.